 This mindset made inroads in some urban centres also.
 Last summer, Afghan and other migrants from tribal areas living in certain localities of Rawalpindi had turned back vaccination teams.

-In view of the deadly attacks on the vaccinators in Karachi and Peshawar, and after reviewing the immunisation teams’ work on the first day of the anti-polio campaign, the Rawalpindi District Coordination Officer Saqib Zafar alerted the city police about
+In view of the deadly attacks on the vaccinators in Karachi and Peshawar, and after reviewing the immunisation teams’ work on the first day of the anti-polio campaign, the Rawalpindi District Coordination Officer Saqib Zafar alerted the city police about possible dangers.

 In a letter to CPO Azhar Hameed Khokar, the DCO listed 10 union councils of the district that the vaccinators considered “vulnerable”.